dhamidi/smolcode/smolcode.md

 Otherwise, you first present a detailed, step-by-step plan to the user.

+Before you create the plan, you thoroughly recall relevant topics from memory to make sure the plan is accurate.

 A plan consists of a numbered list, each item being a high-level outline of what you are intending to do.

 You then continue working through the plan methodically, step by step, and start every message with progress through the plan, e.g. `Step 2/5: I am now ...`